infinyon/fluvio/DEVELOPER.md

 # Fluvio cluster
-Fluvio is installed as cluster of components designed to work in Kubernetes:
+Fluvio is a distributed platform that consists of multiple components.
+It is designed to deploy in the many varieties of infrastructures as possible, such as cloud and private data centers.
+It has built-in first-class integration with Kubernetes.
+Components of Fluvio are:

 ## Streaming Controller (SC)
-Streaming Controller implements control plane.
+Streaming Controller implements the control plane.
 It is responsible for organizing and coordinating data streams between SPU's.
 It uses the declarative model to self-heal and recover much as possible during failures.

 ## Streaming Processing Engine (SPU)
-SPU's are engine for processing streams.
+An SPU implements a data processing engine for processing streams.
 Each SPU can handle multiple data streams.
 SPU uses reactive and asynchronous architecture to ensure efficient handling of data.

 ## Fluvio CLI(Command Line Interface

-CLI provides built-in way to manage Fluvio streams and interaction.
-It can manage
+With Fluvio CLI, you can manage fluvio objects and stream them using the terminal interface.
+It can manage Topics
-* Topics
-* SPU and SPU group
+SPU and SPU group
-* Consume and produce messages to streams
+Consume and produce messages to streams

 # Building Fluvio